skellis46/slipbox/improvisation and the threshold of the self.md

 "So objects – that is, thoughts, sensations and perceptions – are not the content of Consciousness.
 Consciousness alone is the content of Consciousness.
 Thoughts, sensations and perceptions are the names and forms that Consciousness takes in the process of manifestation."
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

-_on the table:_

-- relationship of AM to meditation (etc) vs other dance practices
-- this is a case study
 - the threshold itself -- this is the analysis??
 -